 Small group exercises are case- and/or problem-oriented.
 Some sessions pattern thinking through progressive disclosure, others focus on concept development through guided engagement with data, while others employ the Jigsaw paradigm to focus on discovering similarities and differences of presentations or aspects of disease - the basis of differential diagnosis.
 Small group exercises are designed for engaged and active learning and emphasize reasoning, hypothesis formation, and hypothesis testing.
 The groups evaluate cases in terms of stated objectives and define additional learning objectives they will need to resolve.
 In Jigsaw exercises each small group (5-6) of students is assigned a case presentation to discuss and form an hypothesis.
 Typical questions to be resolved may include: What explains the presentation?
 What may be the cause?
 What more do we need or want to know?
 How do we acquire and interpret needed information?
 What are the options/priorities for treatment and management?
 Then the small groups re-mix such that each member of each new group "owns" a different case or aspect of a case, which he/she then "teaches" to the new group.
-In all small group exercises, all members of the group share responsibility for analyzing and explaining the clinical presentations.
-The value of small group exercises is not always the "answer," but the reasoning behind it.
+In all small group exercises is not always the "answer," but the reasoning behind it.
 Basic and clinical science faculty will be present to ask helpful questions if your group is "stuck" and to encourage your curiosity.
 During small group exercises, you are free to use any resources (unless otherwise instructed).
 At the end of each small group exercise, you will be expected to review the complete cases and create a summary in your own words of the "take home" points of the cases considered as a group.
 Summarizing and paraphrasing in your own words is a powerful learning tool.